 In order to flee that bear, your body sends extra blood to your arm and leg muscles.
 To do that, it must pull it away from systems you don’t need as much at that moment like your:

 - Digestive tract

 - Your ears

-Did you just have an “ah ha” moment?
+Did you just have an “ah-ha” moment?
 The first three systems in this list are significantly impacted when you stay stressed.
 You have indigestion or IBS.
 You can’t sleep.
 You get sick more often.

 Your hearing is being impacted just the same.
 It just takes longer to realize it.

 And “hear in” lies the cause of stress-related hearing loss.
-Some may experience this as loss of ability to hear.
+Some may experience this as a loss of the ability to hear.
 Others will experience tinnitus.
 That’s a ringing or other constant sound in the ears.

-Both, left untreated, will become debilitating.
+Both, left untreated, can become debilitating.